 Tagging is a powerful mechanism to organize and manage your configurations.
 You can create and assign tags to categorize and monitor your load balancers based on purpose, environment, location, or any characteristic you choose.
 You can filter dashboard views by tags, enabling you to monitor specific environments, such as production or staging.

 Controller can send alerts about NGINX Plus instances that have specific tags.
 So you can prevent notification storms by applying specific tags to alerts – for instance, you might only be interested in receiving alerts about AWS, or about production environments.

 Analyzer provides actionable best‑practice recommendations based on the experience of the NGINX team with thousands of support cases, as well as from consulting engagements supporting complex deployments.
 We want you to benefit from the collective wisdom accumulated from our many customers over more than a decade of NGINX use in production.

 - Validate – You can validate your configuration before moving to production

-- Troubleshoot – Guidance provided by these recommendations could be the first step toward resolving performance and security issues
+- Troubleshoot – Guidance provided by these recommendations can be the first step toward resolving performance and security issues

-- Optimize (reconfigure) aging configurations – If a config has been used for a long time, it could be based on out-of-date standards
+- Optimize (reconfigure) aging configurations – If a config has been used for a long time, it might be based on out‑of‑date standards

 This view facilitates a quick audit of all your NGINX Plus instances.
 You can track the status and software version of all your NGINX Plus instances.
 You can filter this view by hostname, uptime, or system metrics such as CPU usage and memory usage.